KathanDesai/BNYCapstoneCMU/README.md

 ```
 127.0.0.1:8000/manualProcessNode
 ```
 A HTTP POST method to add or remove a node.
-The method has two fiedls:
+The method expects two fiedls:
 - nodeName.
 The name of the system user tries to manipulate
 - action. "add" stands for add a system, "remove" stands for remove an existed system